httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 New Proxy-Status Parameters can be defined by registering them in the HTTP Proxy-Status Parameters registry.

-Registration requests are reviewed and approved by a Designated Expert, as per {{RFC8126, Section 4.5}}.
+Registration requests are reviewed and approved by Expert Review, as per {{RFC8126, Section 4.5}}.
 A specification document is appreciated, but not required.

 The Expert(s) should consider the following factors when evaluating requests: